Martin Scorsese: Frequent collaborators

+Artificial intelligence

+In June 2026, Scorsese became an advisor to the artificial intelligence company Black Forest Labs, in a bid to "push the bounds of creativity to create deeper and richer experiences for audiences."
+In a statement, Scorsese said he utilized the company’s FLUX technology to assist in creating storyboards on a upcoming film, because according to him, "there’s always been this problem of how do you communicate what you see in your head to your cast and crew".

 Personal life

-Marriages
+Marriages, relationships, and children

 Scorsese has been married five times.

 In 1965, Scorsese married Laraine Marie Brennan.
 They have a daughter, Catherine, who was named after Scorsese's mother.
 The couple remained together until 1971.

 In 1976, Scorsese married writer Julia Cameron.
 They have a daughter, Domenica Cameron-Scorsese, an actress who appeared in The Age of Innocence.
 After one year of marriage, the couple had an acrimonious divorce which served as the basis of Cameron's first feature, the dark comedy God's Will, which also starred their daughter.
 The latter had a small role in Cape Fear using the name Domenica Scorsese and has continued to act, write, direct and produce.

 In 1979, Scorsese married actress Isabella Rossellini.
 The couple divorced in 1983.

 In March 1983, Scorsese met Dawn Steel (then-junior executive at Paramount) at an annual ShoWest Convention (in Las Vegas, Nevada), after which the pair began a romantic relationship.
 Scorsese moved from New York to live in her Sunset Plaza residence while his Last Temptation of Christ was initially in development at Paramount (Steel reportedly recused herself from her boyfriend's passion project).
 In her 1993 memoir, Steel discussed their relationship, including attending the Cannes Film Festival premiere of The King of Comedy and later location scouting in Tunisia together.
 The two would reconnect professionally in 1987, jump-starting the restoration of Lawrence of Arabia (shortly after Steel's installation as president at Columbia Pictures).

 In 1985, Scorsese married producer Barbara De Fina.
 The couple divorced in 1991.

 From 1989 to 1997, Scorsese was romantically involved with actress Illeana Douglas.

 In 1999, Scorsese married Helen Schermerhorn Morris.
 They have a daughter, actress and filmmaker Francesca, who appeared in his films The Departed, Hugo, and The Aviator, and had a leading role in HBO/Sky's miniseries We Are Who We Are in 2020.

-Politics
+Political views

 Scorsese was an opponent of the Iraq War, wearing a white dove pin to the 75th Academy Awards in 2003 and clapping for Michael Moore's acceptance speech wherein he criticized President George W. Bush and the invasion.
 In June 2025, Scorsese said of Donald Trump's administration: "I do not see compassion in this administration.
 Indeed, it seems that it takes pleasure in the opposite: hurting, humiliating."